 The Compensation Committee is responsible for overseeing our compensation programs.
 As part of that responsibility, the Compensation Committee determines all compensation for the Chairman and CEO and the Company's other executive officers.
 For executive officers other than the Chairman and CEO, the Compensation Committee considers the recommendation of the Chairman and CEO and the Executive Vice President, Human Resources in making its compensation determinations.
 The Committee interacts regularly with management regarding our executive compensation initiatives and programs.
 The Compensation Committee has the authority to engage its own advisors and has done so.
 In the performance of its duties, the Compensation Committee has engaged Hewitt Associates LLC, an independent compensation consulting firm that has particular experience and expertise in compensation matters for media and entertainment companies.
-Hewitt is engaged to act as an independent executive compensation advisor to the Compensation Committee, providing consulting and analysis as requested.
+Hewitt recently spun off its North American executive compensation consulting business.
+The new, independent firm that resulted is Meridian Compensation Partners.
+Meridian continues to be engaged to act as an independent executive compensation advisor to the Compensation Committee, providing consulting and analysis as requested.
 We expect that these services may include:

-- Board of Director pay studies, dilution analyses, competitive market pay analyses in connection with new employment arrangements and market trends: - ongoing support with regard to the latest relevant regulatory, technical, and/or accounting considerations impacting compensation and benefit programs; - assistance with the redesign of any compensation and benefit programs or employment agreements, if desired/needed; - · preparation for and attendance at selected management, committee or Board of Director meetings, if desired/needed; and - other miscellaneous requests that occur throughout the year.
+- Board of Director pay studies, dilution analyses, competitive market pay analyses in connection with new employment arrangements and market trends; - ongoing support with regard to the latest relevant regulatory, technical, and/or accounting considerations impacting compensation and benefit programs; - assistance with the redesign of any compensation and benefit programs or employment agreements, if desired/needed; - preparation for and attendance at selected management, committee or Board of Director meetings, if desired/needed; and - other miscellaneous requests that occur throughout the year.